 After a 7.8-magnitude earthquake hit the heart of the nation last year, Nepal is being restored and travellers returning to the planet’s highest peaks.
-Words and photography by Lara Down.

 The world’s highest mountain range cuts across Nepal, drawing hundreds of thousands of adventurers a year to walk the most dramatic landscapes on Earth and climb its most challenging peaks.